qedi0l/Eclipse-Shader-BtG-edit/README.md

 This celling fog appear around 100 blocks height and in case of my modpack you can't breathe free at the height ~100 blocks.

 Notable changes/additions compared to Eclipse unstable:
- + Additional layer of in overworld
+ + Additional layer of fog in overworld

 <img width="1920" height="1080" alt="2025-12-17_15 15 41" src="https://github.com/user-attachments/assets/f761531c-8d56-45c2-a609-51690d140820" />